-Exciting changes are underway at the Museum throughout 2021 and beyond, as it embarks on the first major redisplay of its permanent exhibits in almost 20 years.
+Exciting changes are coming to the Museum in 2022, as we embark on the first major redisplay of our permanent exhibits in almost 20 years.

-A number of specimens will be on the move as the Museum begins the first phase of plans to reinvigorate the main court.
+This summer will see the completion of the second phase of longer-term plans to reinvigorate the main court, following the installation of the Out of the Deep displays in 2018.
 New high-end showcases will present displays under the concept of Life, As We Know It - beautiful presentations of the diversity of life, and the importance and fragility of biodiversity and human impact on the environment.
-The new exhibits will look at how the biological processes of evolution combine with the geological processes of our dynamic Earth to give rise to the immense, interconnected variety of the natural world.
+The new exhibits will show how the biological processes of evolution combine with the geological processes of our dynamic Earth to give rise to the immense, interconnected variety of the natural world.

-Drawing on the Museum's rich collections, and backed up by the University of Oxford's research excellence, the new centre court displays will present biodiversity and animal diversity, supported by surrounding thematic displays that build up a picture of the complex dynamics of the planet.
+Drawing on the Museum's rich collections, and backed up by the University of Oxford's research excellence, the new centre court displays will present biodiversity and animal diversity, supported by surrounding thematic displays illustrating the complex dynamics of the planet.
 The new displays are designed to appeal to visitors at different levels, from the casual browser to the detail-hungry learner.

 The Life, As We Know It redisplay will bring fresh, contemporary exhibits to the 750,000+ visitors received each year.
 The project will also be chronicled on the Museum's blog, More than a Dodo.
 To read a press release about the redisplay project click here.